SilentBob69/double-take-go-reborn/README.en.md

 The API enables control of all key functions of the system, including image processing, identity management, and system functions.

+## Feedback Welcome!

+We appreciate your interest in Double-Take Go Reborn and warmly invite you to provide feedback, ask questions, or submit improvement suggestions.
+Your contributions help us continuously improve the project!

+- **Issues**: Found a bug or have an idea for a new feature?
+[Create an issue](https://github.com/SilentBob69/double-take-go-reborn/issues/new)!
+- **Discussions**: Questions about usage or general discussions take place in the [Discussions section](https://github.com/SilentBob69/double-take-go-reborn/discussions).
+- **Pull Requests**: Code contributions are very welcome!
+Check out our [contribution guidelines](CONTRIBUTING.md).

+Any feedback is valuable, regardless of whether you're an experienced developer or just want to try out the project.

+## Support

+If you like this project and want to support its development:

+- **PayPal**: [Buy me a beer](https://www.paypal.com/donate/?hosted_button_id=6FTKYDXJ7R7ZL) via PayPal as a thank you.

+Any support, whether financial or through contributions to the project, is greatly appreciated and helps to further develop and improve Double-Take Go Reborn.

 ## Future Plans

 - Improving facial recognition accuracy